alitelabs/tyx/README.md

 #### Lambda functions

 The argument passed to `LambdaContainer` is application id and should correspond to the `service` setting in `serverless.yml`.
-Function-to-function calls within the same application are considered internal, while between different applications as remote.
+Function-to-function requests within the same application are considered internal, while between different applications as remote.
 TyX has an authorization mechanism that distinguishes these two cases requiring additional settings.
 This example is about internal calls, next one covers remote calls.
-When internal function-to-function calls are used `INTERNAL_SECRET` configuration variable must be set; this is a secret key that both the invoking and invoked function must share so `LambdaContainer` can authorize the calls.
+When internal function-to-function calls are used `INTERNAL_SECRET` configuration variable must be set; this is a secret key that both the invoking and invoked function must share so `LambdaContainer` can authorize the requests.

 - Box function
 ```typescript